Dayashi/SVAstraNPC/README.md

-# SVAstraNPC
+# Stardew Valley: Astra NPC
-Stardew Valley Custom NPC that will also be marriable
+Custom NPC that will also be marriable, once I figure out how to.

 Version 0.1.0
 - Custom pixel portraits and sprites